-HTTPS refers to Hypertext Transfer Protocol Secure, which is a security protocol that encrypts and transfers data based on the HTTP protocol to ensure the security of data transfer.
-When configuring HTTPS, you need to provide the certificate for the domain name and deploy it on the CDN nodes across the network to implement the encrypted data transfer across the network.
+HTTPS refers to Hypertext Transfer Protocol Secure, a security protocol that encrypts and transfers data based on the HTTP protocol to ensure the security of data transfer.
+When configuring HTTPS, you need to provide a certificate for the domain name and deploy it on all CDN nodes to implement encrypted data transfer across the entire network.

+Yes.
 Tencent Cloud CDN fully supports HTTPS configuration.
-You can either upload your own certificate for deployment or go to the SSL Certificate Service Console to apply for a third party certificate that is provided by TrustAsia free of charge.
+You can either upload your own certificate for deployment or go to the SSL Certificate Service Console to apply for a free third-party certificate provided by TrustAsia.

-You can configure the HTTPS certificate in the CDN Console.
-For more information, see HTTPS Configuration.
+You can configure a HTTPS certificate on the CDN Console.
+For more information, please see HTTPS Acceleration Configuration Guide.

 This depends on your origin-pull method.

-HTTPS Forwarding: When the certificate on origin server is updated, the certificates on the CDN nodes need to be updated synchronously.
-The certificate between client and node must be identical to the one between node and origin server.
-Otherwise, a failure of origin-pull will occur.
+HTTPS forwarding: when the certificate on the origin server is updated, the certificates on the CDN nodes need to be updated synchronously.
+The certificate between the client and the node must be identical to the one between the node and the origin server.
+Otherwise, origin-pull will fail.